 active between 1990 and 1993.
 It is now sleeping.

-SyzygySyzygy was a longish infrequently issued magazine.
+SyzygySyzygy was a longish infrequently issued magazine -- so infrequently that we only ever got one issue out.
 One half was fiction, artwork, and essays.
 The other half was a reviews column.
-Issue #1, released December 1990, included among other things an interview with anarchist writer Bob Black, fiction by Bill Bohrer, essays by Miekal And and G.X.
+Issue #1, released December 1990, included an interview with anarchist writer Bob Black, fiction by Bill Bohrer, essays by Miekal And and G.X.
 Jupitter-Larsen, poetry by Kyle Hogg and John M. Bennett, and artwork by Freddie Baer, John Bergin, Michael Helsem, Michael Shores, Greg Evason, Joe E., and others.

-The Impossible UtteranceThe Impossible Utterance was a very short frequently issued pamphlet containing poetry, found art, and collage.
+The Impossible UtteranceThe Impossible Utterance was a very short frequently issued pamphlet, typically eight pages long, containing poetry, found art, and collage.
 Seven issues were published.
-Contributors included Greg Evason, Geof Huth, jwcurry, John M. Bennett, John Eberly, Liz Was, Miekal And, Michael Helsem, and many others.
+Contributors included Greg Evason, Geof Huth, jwcurry, John M. Bennett, John Eberly, Liz Was, Miekal And, Michael Helsem, et al.

 Bern Porter’s Less Than OverweightAndrew Russ describes Bern Porter: